umhan35/analyze-experimental-data/README.md

 The code in this class was in a single file called coursera.R, which I splitted them out to different files for different tests.

+I took some [notes](notes.md) in plain text file.
+You can also read the [comprehensive notes](https://cs.uwaterloo.ca/~mschaeke/experiment-design-and-analysis/) from Mike Schaekermann.

 ## Table of Analysis

 ### [Tests of Proportions](tests-of-proportions):